 Screenshot from the 1988 WIXY reunion in Cleveland.

 Known as "The Knapper," Chuck arrived at WIXY from WRKO in Boston.
-He has an upbeat and personable style.
+He had an upbeat and personable style, and retired from radio in 2013..

 This aircheck includes two promos for WIXY's Bridal Fair, which was a yearly WIXY event.
 Also included is a short newscast by Jack Mitchell.